 Although I used clear epoxy in this project, I often use colored epoxy, glow powder, or turquoise to fill cracks in wood.

-Prepare Surface Area
+Prepare Surface for Epoxy

 I prepared the surface area before I fillled wood defects with epoxy to ensure proper adhesion.

 First, I rough sanded the surface with low grit sandpaper to expose small holes, cracks, and other wood defects.

 Rough sanding removes much of the dirt and debris which hide wood defects.